klara-zaskalanova/english-for-designers/02-first-impression/index.md

 _Hello, I’m Klára,_

-_UX, UI and visual designer, striving to make the world a less complicated place.
+_junior UX, UI and visual designer, striving to make the world a less complicated place.
 Currently commuting between Slovakia and Prague, I'm open to work remotely as well._

 ## Featured Projects